 Holder also wants to be at the helm of the Justice Department if the Supreme Court takes up the issue of same-sex marriage again, including the refusal of some states to recognize such unions.

 Holder, who in February called lesbian, gay, bisexual and transgender rights “one of the civil rights challenges of our time,” has said he is proud that he overruled key Justice Department lawyers in 2011 and decided the department would no longer back the 1996 Defense of Marriage Act.
 That legislation defined marriage as a union between a man and a woman and denied marriage-based federal benefits to same-sex married couples.

 This summer, Holder is planning to mark the 60th anniversary of the Brown v.
 Board of Education decision and the 50th anniversary of the signing of the Civil Rights Act.

 Several large financial fraud cases also are expected to be announced in the coming months, department officials said.

 Arguments about another issue high on Holder’s agenda, the constitutionality of the Texas voter ID law, are expected in federal court in September.

-Holder is still a lightning rod for Republican lawmakers, especially in the House, and that was evident two weeks ago when he testified for 3 1/ 2 hours before the House Oversight and Government Reform Committee, where he tangled with several members, including Rep. Louie Gohmert (R-Tex.), who brought up the House contempt vote against Holder two years ago over documents Congress wanted regarding a botched firearms operation known as Fast and Furious.
+Holder is still a lightning rod for Republican lawmakers, especially in the House, and that was evident two weeks ago when he testified for 3 1/ 2 hours before the House Judiciary Committee, where he tangled with several members, including Rep. Louie Gohmert (R-Tex.), who brought up the House contempt vote against Holder two years ago over documents Congress wanted regarding a botched firearms operation known as Fast and Furious.

 Another Texas Republican, Rep. Blake Farenthold, who has called for Holder’s resignation, said he didn’t want to even ask Holder questions because, he suggested, the attorney general should be in jail.